 2. Palo Alto is gaining traction.
 Palo Alto is quickly emerging as a force in the firewall-sphere.
 J.P.
 Morgan estimates the company's market share could triple to 24 percent by 2024.
 You could get ahead of the explosion by learning how to implement and maintain this firewall now.

 3. Protect against the unknown.
 Many IT security solutions focus on preventing or detecting known threats, whereas Palo Alto goes after the unknown.
 How does it do it?
 It uses an integrated and automated platform that can detect activity through an attack's entire lifecycle.
 (Keith Barker loves this feature.)

 4. Increased flexibility.
 Traditionally, when it came to apps you either had to block the app to eliminate risks, or allow access to the app and hope for the best.
 That's no longer the case with Palo Alto's firewall.
 It can analyze an entire app and then allow access to only certain parts.
 For example, a user could be allowed to view and post on Facebook, but not chat or play games.

 5. Ideal for enterprise networks of all sizes.
 If you've been around for a while, you'll likely remember when Palo Alto didn't have a "small" firewall.
 That's changed.
 Palo Alto offers different sizes of appliances, and no matter the size they're all feature-rich and highly customizable.

 6. It's surprisingly easy to use.
 In addition to a user-friendly GUI, Palo Alto enables admins to set up and complete tasks in a logical fashion.
 Say, for instance, you need to set up a security policy.
-You simply move left to right across a window's tabs from "General" to "Actions" and viola… Before you know it, task completed!
+You simply move left to right across a window's tabs from 'General' to 'Actions,' and voila!
+Before you know it, the task is completed!